-- (1) Severance payments are calculated based on the base salary and annual incentive compensation paid to the NEO for Fiscal 2020.
-Such calculations do not include accrued amounts for earned but unpaid base salary, vacation, perquisites, allowances and benefits. - (2) Represents amounts payable in respect of accelerated vesting of options granted under the Omnibus Incentive Plan.
-Amounts shown represent the difference between the closing price of the Subordinate Voting Shares on December 31, 2020, being \$40.94 per share, and the option exercise price, being \$15.00 per option, multiplied by the number of unvested options held.
+(1) Severance payments are calculated based on the base salary paid to the NEO for Fiscal 2022 plus such NEO's target annual incentive bonus (being 70% of such annual base salary).
+Such calculations do not include accrued amounts for earned but unpaid base salary, vacation, perquisites, allowances and benefits.

+(2) Represents amounts payable in respect of accelerated vesting of options granted under the Omnibus Incentive Plan.
+Amounts shown represent the difference between the closing price of the Subordinate Voting Shares on December 30, 2022, being \$47.35 per share, and the option exercise price, being \$15.00 per option, multiplied by the number of unvested options held.